course-dprep/actor_diversity_gender_representation_film_industry/README.md

 #### *Dependencies*

-The makefile runs a Rscript which automatically installs all missing packages in R. Thereafter, you can load the packages by running the following lines of code:
+The makefile runs an Rscript which automatically installs all missing packages in R. Our project depends on the following packages;

 ```
 library(tidyverse)
 library(readr)
-library(here)
-library(tinytex)
+library(dyplyr)
+library(tibble)
 library(stringr)
+library(ggplot2)
 ```

 #### *Running the code*